John Wooten

-John B. Wooten (born December 5, 1936) is a former American football guard who played nine professional seasons in the National Football League (NFL) for the Cleveland Browns and Washington Redskins.
-Wooten played college football at the University of Colorado and was drafted in the fifth round of the 1959 NFL Draft.
+John B. Wooten (born December 5, 1936) is an American former professional football player who was a guard for nine seasons in the National Football League (NFL) for the Cleveland Browns and Washington Redskins.
+Wooten played college football for the Colorado Buffaloes and was selected in the fifth round of the 1959 NFL draft.

 Early life

 Wooten was born in Riverview, Texas.
 His family then moved to Carlsbad, New Mexico and he attended segregated schools through the 9th grade, before attending the newly-integrated Carlsbad High School.
 Wooten first played high school football as a sophomore in 1952, and he eventually earned All-State honors in football and basketball.
 He received offers to play football at Dartmouth College, Florida A&M University, UCLA, the University of New Mexico and New Mexico State University, but chose to go to the University of Colorado at Boulder instead.

 College career

 Wooten attended and played college football at the University of Colorado at Boulder.
 He joined the team in 1955 and became the second African-American varsity football player in the program's history (Franklin Clarke was the first).
 As a senior, Wooten earned American Football Coaches Association All-America honors and was selected to play in the Chicago College All-Star Game.
 He is believed to be one of the first African-Americans to earn All-America honors playing a position in the interior line.
 He graduated in 1959 with a Bachelor of Science degree in Education.